 National Lampoon magazine has a lot of crazy covers, but if you're a dog owner, this one probably got to you a bit. . . hence the controversy.

-Business magazines don't often have compelling covers, but this one from The Economist does stick out.
+Business magazines don't often have compelling covers (most are quite mundane), but this one from The Economist does stick out.
 I will say that the cover fits the article, as mergers between companies can be quite complicated at times.